-Several cameras, SIP internet calling, a download manager, and a few sensors such as a barometer and gravimeter were among its standout features.
-Android Gingerbread was released with Nexus S, and it was designed to support graphics-intensive 3D games.
+Several cameras, SIP internet calling, a download manager, and a few sensors, such as a barometer and gravimeter, were among its standout features.
+Android Gingerbread was released with Nexus S and designed to support graphics-intensive 3D games.

 In this version, a new feature called NFC (Near Field Communication) was added to help transfer information between devices simply by bringing them close together.
 It also included gyroscopes, barometers, and gravimeters, among other sensors.

 Also Read: 10 Best Coding Gifts for Kids Who Wants To Learn Programming

 8. Android Honeycomb (Android 3.0)

 Honeycomb was the name assigned by Google to the Android 3.0 version.
 Models 3.1 and 3.2, which were optimized for tablets, were launched in fast succession.
 Gingerbread was Android’s first tablet-only update.

 The Motorola Xoom was the first computer to run Android 3.0 Honeycomb, which was later upgraded to 3.1 and 3.2.
 It was developed with tablets in mind, improving the ability to read books, watch videos, and explore maps.
 In this edition, soft keys replaced the physical Home, Back, and Menu buttons.

 This version resulted from Google’s attempt to combine Honeycomb’s tablet-only interface with a smartphone platform.
 Ice-cream Sandwich introduced not only improved functionality but also several other significant changes.

 There were also significant improvements in terms of architecture.
 Another highlight of Ice-cream Sandwich was the introduction of the default font.
 Beginning with this version, Google combined all of its services under the umbrella of Google Play.